Rio 2 first published by Film4

 “We’re not people, we’re birds!” runs Jewel’s pitch for returning to the flock.
 “We do not bring humans into the tribe,” Jewel’s buzzcut-sporting father will later say, “You cannot be confused about this.”
 Yet the film’s anthropomorphised animals constantly confuse this, denaturing the environmental message.

-In A Nustshell: The animation is pretty to look at, but this jumbled jungle of half-witted ideas and half-cocked jokes is strictly for the brazil nuts.
+In A Nustshell: The animation is pretty to look at, but this jumbled jungle of half-witted ideas and half-cocked jokes is strictly for the Brazil nuts and the birds.